J-B-R-93/Four-Card-Feature-Section/README.md

 ## My process

--Structure the file in HTML with clear divisions using the div element.
-Separation between the head of the page and the cards -Google fonts link (poppins)
+- Structure the file in HTML with clear divisions.
+- Separation between the head of the page and the cards
--CSS properties like box-sixing, margins, paddings, borders, box-shadow, ...
--Flexbox to the container containing 3 children, left card, 2 mid cards and right card.
+- Google fonts link (poppins)
+- Flexbox display
--Absolute positioning to icons inside cards
+- Absolute positioning to icons inside cards
--Missing the background svg image and the responsive design for mobile (to be added later)
+- Media queries for a responsive page